 Once you are on the river, there is no way for you to be contacted.
 Messages left for you on your personal cell phone will be the best way for friends and family to reach you, once you have cell service again some time after exiting the canyon.

 All of our river guides are certified with a minimum of advanced first aid and many hold more advanced certifications such as Wilderness First Responder (WFR) or Emergency Medical Technician (EMT).
-We carry multiple, well stocked first aid kits on every trip and the guides will provide any “first aid” level care that is needed or you have the option of using our first aid supplies to treat yourself.
+We carry multiple, well stocked first aid kits on every trip and the guides will provide any 'first aid' level care that is needed or you have the option of using our first aid supplies to treat yourself.

 If the injury or illness requires medical attention beyond what is possible on the river, we evacuate the affected guest.
 The most common means of evacuation is via helicopter.
 However, on some river stretches, evacuation may occur using a high-speed boat or even a vehicle.
 We carry satellite phones that allow us to communicate with emergency medical professionals.